Kaizen Academy

 "The Ultimate aim of Karate lies not in victory or defeat, but in the perfection of the character of it's participants." - Gichin Funakoshi, founder of Shotokan Karate.

 Shotokan Karate was the first style of Karate to be adopted in mainland japan and is the most widely practiced style of Karate across the world.
-It utilizes a wide variety of strikes, sweeps and locks to subdue an attacker as quickly as possible.

-Classes follow a structured programme designed to progressively develop effective techniques that can be used quickly and under pressure.
+Our classes predominantly focus on traditional, self-defence training, following a structured programme designed to progressively develop effective techniques that can be used quickly and under pressure.

 Kickboxing & Muay Thai